 Symple is a thematic blend of territory and dynamic connection, rewarding a point for every stone a player has placed on the board, but subtracting an even number of points for every separate group.
-The game is played on an odd sized square board, whereby different sizes are possible.
-The diagram shows a standard base-19 board.
+The game is played on the intersections of an odd sized square board.
+The diagram shows a standard base-19 board but smaller boards are equally well suited.
 An odd sized board and the even group penalty make that the game cannot end in a draw.

 Top-right a similar situation, but now black may still grow the rightmost group at the cells marked with a white circle.
-He connects to an already grown group, but no group "as they existed at the beginning of the turn" grows more than one stone.
+He connects to an already grown group, but only the two newly grown stones touch, so the move is legal.

 Note: a player is free to choose the order of growth.
-A group is not allowed to grow if a stone at any one of its liberties, would at the same time grow another group that did already grow in the same turn.
-This is a regular endgame occurence and makes the order in which to grow part of the tactical considerations.
+A group is not allowed to grow if the placement of a stone would at the same time grow another group that did already grow in the same turn.
+The choice it presents is a regular endgame dilemma and makes the order in which to grow part of the tactical considerations.

 In the center, the marked white stone connects four groups.
 No further stones may be added to the resulting group in this turn, and of course he now may only grow one stone at it in his next turn.

 At the bottom white has grown the marked stone.
 Now cell marked 'X' is off limits, but the cell marked with a white circle is still optional for growth.